 - Other producers use the energy in chemicals to make food.
 This is called chemosynthesis.
 Only a very few producers are of this type, and all of them are microbes.
 These producers live deep under the ocean where there is no sunlight.
-You can see an example in Figure below.
+An example is pictured below (Figure below).

 Microbes use chemicals to make food.
 The chemicals pour out of a crack on the ocean floor at a mid-ocean ridge.
 What consumers live in this ecosystem?

 Consumers can’t make their own food.
 Consumers must eat producers or other consumers.
-Figure below lists the three main types of consumers: herbivores, carnivores, and omnivores.
+Listed below are the three main types of consumers (Figure below): herbivores, carnivores, and omnivores.
 Which type are you?

 Examples of the main types of consumers.
 Can you name other consumers of each type?

-Consumers get their food in different ways Figure below.
+Consumers get their food in different ways (Figure below).
 Grazers feed on living organisms without killing them.
-A rabbit nibbles on leaves and a mosquito sucks a drop of blood.
+A rabbit nibbles on leaves, and a mosquito sucks a drop of blood.
 Predators, like lions, capture and kill animals for food.
 The animals they eat are called prey.
 Even some plants are consumers.
 Pitcher plants trap insects in their sticky fluid in their “pitchers.”
 The insects are their prey.
 Scavengers eat animals that are already dead.
 This hyena is eating the remains of a lion’s prey.
-Decomposers break down dead organisms and the wastes of living things (See Figure below).
+Decomposers break down dead organisms and the wastes of living things (Figure below).
 This dung beetle is rolling a ball of dung (animal waste) back to its nest.
 The beetle will use the dung to feed its young.
 The mushrooms pictured are growing on a dead log.
 They will slowly break it down.
 This releases its nutrients to the soil.